Fold-transversal surface code cultivation: Results

 \subsection{\texorpdfstring{$\ket{Y}$}{Y} state cultivation}

-To adapt our scheme for the $\ket{Y}$ state, we make two changes to the protocol described in~\cref{sec:protocol}.
-First, hook injection is modified to use an $S$ gate instead of a $T$ gate~\cite{gidney2019efficient,chen2025efficient}.
-Second, we measure the $Y$ logical operator in place of measuring the $H_{\mathrm{XY}}$ operator.
+To adapt our scheme for the logical $\ket{Y}$ state, we make two changes to the protocol described in~\cref{sec:protocol}.
+First, injection is modified to use an $S$ gate instead of a $T$ gate~\cite{gidney2019efficient,chen2025efficient}.
+Second, we measure the logical $Y$ operator in place of measuring the logical $H\XY$ operator.
 We provide the relevant circuits in~\cref{app:msc-circuits}.
-In this section, we compare our scheme against the best performing existing cultivation proposals in terms of LER, expected attempts per kept shot, and spacetime volume~\cite{gidney2024magic,chen2025efficient}.
-Circuits for all schemes are simulated under a uniform depolarizing (SD6) noise model with physical error rate $p = 10^{-3}$.
+In this section, we compare our scheme against other cultivation schemes in terms of LER vs. expected attempts, and expected spacetime volume~\cite{gidney2024magic,chen2025efficient}.
+Circuits for all schemes are simulated under a uniform depolarizing noise model (SD6) with physical error rate $p = 10^{-3}$.

-\Cref{fig:LER} shows the expected attempts per kept shot to achieve a target LER.
-For each curve, the leftmost data point reflects the performance without any post-selection during escape.
-As one progresses right, increasing amounts of post-selection via the complementary gap drives the LER lower, until the error floor is reached by fully post-selecting on any nontrivial syndrome.
-For any given target LER, our protocol consistently requires lower expected attempts than existing proposals.
-Additionally, our scheme is the only one so far for which $\fd{3}$ cultivation has a floor below $10^{-6}$.
+\Cref{fig:LER} shows the expected attempts to achieve a particular LER.
+For each curve, the leftmost data point reflects the performance without any complementary-gap-based postselection during escape.
+As one progresses right, increasing amounts of postselection via the complementary gap drives the LER lower, until the error floor is reached by fully post-selecting on any nontrivial syndrome.
+For any given LER, our protocol consistently requires lower expected attempts than existing proposals.
+Additionally, our scheme is the only one so far for which $\fd3$ cultivation has a floor below $10^{-6}$.
 This brings us slightly closer to the $7 \times 10^{-7}$ LER required for 2048 bit integer factorization~\cite{zhou_resource_2025}.
-For our $\fd{5}$ cultivation, we reach an LER of $10^{-10}$ in approximately $8$ attempts per kept shot, far fewer than the 30--200 attempts required by previous proposals.
+For our $\fd5$ cultivation, {10 expected attempts are required to} reach an LER of $10^{-9}$, fewer than the 15--90 attempts required by previous proposals.